 (Camp Code: TNXRDU)

 This year we are offering two weeks of overnight, extended day (8:30am-9:00pm), and day camp (8:30am-4:00am) for ages 9-18 of all skill levels.

 On July 27-31 we are hosting a Preseason High School Training session for girls age 13-18 who are currently on their high school team and wanting to move up the ladder or those planning on making the high school team.
 This session has different pricing, so see "Camp Schedule and Fees" below for details.

 • Check in is at Lamson Lodge (next to the “left” side of the tennis courts).
 Signs will be posted directing you where to go.

 • Campers should come dressed to play as we will head straight to the courts after check-in.

 • Day Campers will depart that evening at 6:30pm.

 • Extended Day Campers will depart that evening at 7:30pm.

-• Graduation: Last day of camp (which is Friday for all session except July 21st week) at 4:30pm at the tennis courts for all campers Please plan to be at the courts by no later than 4:15pm.
+• Graduation: Last day of camp (which is Friday for all session except July 27 HS Girls week, when it is Thursday) at 4:30pm at the tennis courts for all campers Please plan to be at the courts by no later than 4:15pm.
 Parents are invited to attend!

 • Check-out: Immediately following the graduation ceremony.